Language Models as Knowledge Embeddings: Experiments and Analyses

 We compare our methods with prior approaches on both link prediction and triple classification.
 Experimental results in Table \ref{tab:main_exp} and Table \ref{tab:main_exp_cls} show that our methods achieve the state-of-the-art performance on both tasks.

-Results of link prediction on FB15k-237 and WN18RR are demonstrated in Table \ref{tab:main_exp}, which show that our method significantly outperforms existing approaches.
-C-LMKE with BERT-base achieves surpassing performance on MR, MRR and Hits@\{1, 3, 10\} on both datasets.
-The improvement is more significant on WN18RR, where Hits@10 of our method reaches to 0.806 while the best result of previous methods is 0.704 from MEM-KGC.
+Results of link prediction on WN18RR are demonstrated in Table \ref{tab:main_exp}, which show that our method significantly outperforms existing approaches.
+C-LMKE with BERT-base achieves surpassing performance on MR, MRR and Hits@\{1, 3, 10\}.
+The improvement is significant on WN18RR, where Hits@10 of our method reaches to 0.789 while the best result of previous methods is 0.704 from MEM-KGC.
 However, its entity prediction task is compatible with our work, without which its Hits@10 declines to 0.636.
-Our method is also the first description-based one to outperform state-of-the-art structure-based methods on FB15k-237.
-Even with BERT-tiny, our method achieves better or comparable performance compared with prior approaches built with larger models.
+Nevertheless, our method still underperforms state-of-the-art structure-based methods on FB15k-237.

-The results suggest that description-based methods largely outperform structure-based ones on WN18RR, but barely surpass them on FB15k-237.
+The results suggest that description-based methods largely outperform structure-based ones on WN18RR, but fail to surpass them on FB15k-237.
 We analyze the difference between these datasets to explain this phenomenon.
 FB15k-237 differs from WN18RR mainly in two aspects: sparsity and description.
 According to statistics shown in Table \ref{tab:statistics}, the average degree on FB15k-237 and WN18RR is 37.4 and 4.2 respectively.
 The former is about 8.9 times the latter, which indicates that entities in FB15k-237 generally have access to rich structural information while entities in WN18RR are more likely to be long-tail.
 Also, textual information better covers structural information on WN18RR compared with FB15k-237.
 Entities on WN18RR are words, and descriptions are exactly their definitions from which structural relations are derived, so descriptions can ideally support the inference of structural relations.
 However, entities on FB15k-237 are real-world entities whose collected descriptions only partially support the inference.
 For example, the fact (\textit{Albert Einstein, isA, peace activist}) is not covered by collected descriptions of these entities.
 As a result, the overreliance on textual information may hurt performance, and description-based methods did not achieve surpassing performance.
-This also explains why replacing BERT-base in C-LMKE with BERT-tiny does not decrease the performance.

 Results of triple classification on FB13 and UMLS in Table \ref{tab:main_exp_cls} show that LMKE also outperforms existing methods on this task.
 Comparison between results of LMKE and KG-BERT demonstrates the effectiveness of learning embeddings of entity and relation tokens in the same space as word tokens.